What is the CCPI?

 Germanwatch e.V.

-Following the motto “Observing, Analysing, Acting”, Germanwatch has been actively promoting global equity and the preservation of livelihoods since 1991.
-In doing so, we focus on the politics and economics of the North and their worldwide consequences.
-The situation of marginalised people in the South is the starting point of our work.
-Together with our members and supporters as well as with other actors in civil society, we intend to represent a strong lobby for sustainable development.
-We attempt to approach our goals by advocating for the prevention of dangerous climate change, for food security, and compliance of companies with human rights.
+Following the motto “Observing, Analysing, Acting”, Germanwatch has been actively promoting global equity and livelihood preservation since 1991.
+We focus on the politics and economics of the Global North and their worldwide consequences.
+The situation of marginalised people in the Global South is the starting point for our work.
+Together with our members and supporters, and with other actors in civil society, we strive to serve as a strong lobbying force for sustainable development.
+We aim at our goals by advocating for prevention of dangerous climate change and its negative impacts, for guaranteeing food security, and for corporate compliance with human rights standards.

 NewClimate Institute